© All Rights Reserved david.byne

 Portsmouth has graciously evolved from a traditional naval city to a contemporary waterfront destination in recent years.
 With modern bars & restaurants on the water's edge along with one of United Kingdom's newest icons, the Spinnaker Tower, the new and old fit together seamlessly.

-Head out to Southsea for four miles of seafront promenade backed by gorgeous green spaces and a range of quirky individual shops.
+Head out to Southsea for about 7 kilometres of seafront promenade backed by gorgeous green spaces and a range of quirky individual shops.

 At only 1.5 hours from London, Portsmouth is easily accessible and a breath of fresh air.